thomknoe/pix2grasshopper/readme.md

 1. Clone this repsoitory `git clone https://github.com/thomknoe/pix2grasshopper.git`
 2. Open the file `pix2grasshopper_main_demo_example.gh` and ensure you also have `descriptions.json`
+3. Either load up your image or use one of the example images in the repository
-3. Follow the instructions in the large text panel in the pix2grasshopper workspace, and enjoy!
+4. Follow the instructions in the large text panel in the pix2grasshopper workspace, and enjoy!

 # Detailed Guide